Pop. 2.9MCOL: 87%6 month season#43 Market

 Updated

-Window Cleaning pricing data for Kansas is sourced from U.S. Bureau of Labor Statistics, Census Bureau cost of living data, and verified quotes from local service professionals.
+Window Cleaning pricing data for Kansas is calculated using U.S. Bureau of Labor Statistics wage data, Census Bureau cost of living indices, and state-level economic indicators.

 Data Sources: